prg4hire/PayPal-Analytics-Script/opcodes.md

 136 | reverse |   F -- G | only works on lists

-These are compiler macros to make it easier to program.
+The following are compiler macros that make it easier to program:

-( a open parenthesis starts a multi-line comment block.
+* ( a open parenthesis starts a multi-line comment block.

-) a closed parenthesis ends the comment.
+* ) a closed parenthesis ends the comment.
 Make sure to put spaces between the parenthesis and the other words.

-or_die ( B -- ) if B is true, then does nothing. if B is false, then it crashes.
+* or_die ( B -- ) if B is true, then does nothing. if B is false, then it crashes.

-+! ( Number Name -- ) increments the variable Name by Number
+* +! ( Number Name -- ) increments the variable Name by Number

-Lists are easy with these 3 words: "[", "," and, "]".
-You don't need spaces between them either. example: "[1,2,3,4]"